w-eikov/cv-builder/README.md

 python app.py
 ```
 2. Open the link that appears in the terminal (usually http://127.0.0.1:5000).
-4. Fill in your details, submit the form, and view your generated CV.
+4. Fill in your details, submit the form, and preview/download your generated CV/Cover Letter.

 ## Features
 * Dynamic CV generation using Jinja2 templates